PrettySolution/gatsby-tutorial/src/posts/react.md

 date: "2020-12-24"
 ---

-In this port you will learn React.
+In this post you will learn React.